MintMCP

 • Centralized credentials: All API keys and tokens managed in one place

-• User provisioning: Team-based access controls with SSO integration
+• User provisioning: Team-based access controls with SSO and SCIM integration

 • Usage analytics: Cost and performance tracking per team, project, and tool